the-amaya/secbot/README.md

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/stats.png)

 ### The `sump` cog
 This cog is designed to interface with https://github.com/the-amaya/sumpPump -that page likely needs updated to include what this interfaces with. if someone is actually interested in building the sumpPump project and interfacing a version of this bot with it let me know, otherwise I will get to it when I get to it.
+This cog is disabled by default but if you provide your API url during setup or set it in settings.ini this cog will be enabled on bot startup automatically

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/sump.png)